OwitiDessy/flixterWebApplication/README.md

 # FLIXTER WEB APPLICATION

-This is a two-sided, video-streaming marketplace platform that features credit card payment capabilities, user role management, complex user interfaces, and advanced database relationships.
+This is a web application that uses Postgres.The application is a two-sided, video-streaming marketplace platform that features credit card payment capabilities, user role management, complex user interfaces(advanced UI and UX), and advanced database relationships.

 <img src="flixtermainpagescreenshot.png" class="full-width"/>

-README would normally document whatever steps are necessary to get the application up and running. test test test
+# Tools used during the Application Development include

-Things you may want to cover:
+Ruby on Rails.
+Ruby version 2.5.3 and rails version 5.2.3 HTML and CSS for styling pages

-* Ruby version
+Git

-* System dependencies
+GitHub

-* Configuration
+Heroku

-* Database creation
+Amazon Web Services

-* Database initialization
+# Creating and Running the application

-* How to run the test suite
+Set up the initial project structure by creating a new rails web application that uses Postgresql and creating an initial, empty database by running rake db:create to have a place to store information.Start the server.

-* Services (job queues, cache servers, search engines, etc.)
+Set up the web development pipeline: git, github and heroku.
+This will save and run the application code locally and in production.

-* Deployment instructions
+Add user authentication by setting up the devise gem and adding login links to the navbar.
+This grants users ability to sign up, sign in and sign out of the application.

-* ...
+Set up models and database, build the infrastructure which includes controller, routes table and view files.